 Conservation status: Least Concern.

-Distribution: The Arctic Hare lives mainly above the northern tree line in the Arctic tundra, though some move below the treeline in winter, they live at altitudes up to 900m, as a herbivore dependent on land plants for food it is not found on sea ice.
+Habitat and Distribution: The Arctic Hare lives mainly above the northern tree line in the Arctic tundra, though some move below the tree line in winter, they live at altitudes up to 900m.
+They are not found on sea ice being herbivores dependent on land plants for food.

 What are Arctic Hares like? how do they survive?Arctic hares have up to 20% of their body mass as fat for insulation. this is a relatively low amount for a cold climate animal and the lack of weight that this brings enables them to reach 60kmh (40 mph) while running to escape predators.
 They have a number of anatomical, behavioural and physiological adaptations that allow them to survive in an extreme climate successfully.